 He has been interviewed about his research by Inside Higher Ed, Newsweek, Out, North Carolina Public Radio, The Current (the daily radio news program of the CBC in Canada), BackStory, Times Higher Education (U.K.), and various local and college newspapers.
 He has also published pieces in theNew York Times and American Sexuality, the online magazine of the National Sexuality Resource Center.
 In 2010-2011 he was given the first annual Diversity in the Classroom award by UNC’s College of Humanities and Social Sciences and the Outstanding Supportive Faculty Member Award by UNC’s GLBTA Resource Center.
 In 2012-13, he was named the College Scholar for Humanities and Social Sciences at UNC.

-During Fall 2013, Dr. Syrett is teaching the following courses.
+During Spring 2014, Dr. Syrett is teaching the following courses.
 Printable syllabi are available below:

 Dr. Syrett also offers the following classes at UNC: